brunopadz/amictl/README.md

 It's important to highlight that list operations will run on all regions defined in `$HOME/.amictl.yaml`.

 Another super important thing is that `amictl` will colorize the output depending on how many AMIs are not being used.
-<p style="color: red">Red outputs means that you could be saving some money.</p>
-<p style="color: yellow">Yellow outputs are warnings and it's probably a good idea to check those AMIs.</p>
-<p style="color: green">And green means everything's fine.</p>

 ### Inspecting AMIs